<img src="https://acuteintuitive52.com/810690.png" style="display:none;">

 Executive Summary

-POS systems depend on stable connectivity to process transactions without interruption.
-When connectivity relies on a single network or a single access path, operational risk increases.
+POS environments rely on stable connectivity to process transactions without interruption.
+When payment systems depend on a single network connection or internet path, connectivity disruptions can impact transaction flow, customer experience, and operational continuity.

-A resilient POS connectivity strategy should support both:
+A resilient POS connectivity architecture should support both:

 Primary Connectivity for Mobile POS Devices